 Joe Logan opened the scoring in the first half but Sports’ Niall Prentice levelled matters when he turned well and lashed home a fine effort after being set up by Dan Pickard.

-Al Wray’s free-kick moved Rosette back in front before half-time and Wayne Shaw put the home team 3-1 ahead with an hour on the clock.
+Al Wray’s free-kick moved Rosette back in front before half-time and Wayne Shaw put the home side 3-1 ahead with an hour on the clock.

 Sports spurned a number of chances to hit back before Mike Grayshan eventually converted a left-wing cross by George Friend to reduce the arrears.